European Association for International Education: History

 In the late 1980s, European international educators realised the need for a European member association dedicated to those working in the field of international education.

-In 1989 the EAIE was created due to the Founding Conference in Amsterdam, the Netherlands.
+In 1989 the EAIE was created as a result of the Founding Conference in Amsterdam.
 The Conference attracted around 600 professionals inspired by the idea of joining a network of international educators.

-The original working title of the Association was 'European Association for International Education Administrators.
+The original working title of the Association was the "European Association for International Education Administrators".
 However, this was later changed to the European Association for International Education when the organisation was officially created.

 Conferences

 The EAIE Annual Conference is the primary event through which the Association brings professionals to discuss the latest trends in international education.
-The conference is the largest international higher education event of its kind in Europe and is hosted in a different European city each year.
-In 2022 it was held in Barcelona.
+The conference is the largest event of its kind in Europe and is hosted in a different city each year.